-Excluding the impact of the tax credit described above and asset disposal charges related to our mill energy projects and facility closure costs, we earned net income of \$39.5 million (\$0.39 per diluted share) in the first quarter of 2011 compared with \$12.5 million (\$0.12 per diluted share) in the first quarter of 2010.
+Excluding the impact of the tax credit described above and asset disposal charges related to our mill energy projects and facility closure costs, we earned net income of \$39.5 million (\$0.39 per diluted share) in the first quarter of 2010.
 Management uses these measures to focus on PCA's on-going operations and assess its operating performance and believes that it is useful to investors because it enables them to perform meaningful comparisons of past and present operating results.

-Reconciliations to the most comparable measure reported in accordance with GAAP are included elsewhere in this section under "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."
+Reconciliations to the most comparable measure reported in accordance with GAAP are included elsewhere in this section under "Reconciliations of Non-GAAP Financial Measures to Reported Appearance of the contract of